BAAF: A benchmark attention adaptive framework for medical ultrasound image segmentation tasks: Experimental results and discussion

 \subsection{Comparison results on breast ultrasound}

 Table 1 illustrates the quantitative evaluation results of breast ultrasound.
-Fig. 5 shows the P-R curve and ROC curve of these comparison methods on Dataset 1 and Dataset 2.
-Fig. 6 presents the visualized predicted masks of different methods on breast ultrasound.
-It is worth noting that there are some cases of segmentation failures on breast ultrasound as shown in Fig. 6, and hence boundary-based evaluation metrics cannot be used.
-In Dataset 1, our method achieves the best results on Dice, Jaccard, Recall and Specificity, and their values are79.05$\%$, 70.67$\%$, 83.64$\%$ and 97.47$\%$.
-Although our method did not yield best results on the Precision metric, it still obtained the second result among the comparison methods.
-In Dataset 2, our method achieved the best results on five quantitative indicators, which are 80.85$\%$, 72.68$\%$, 84.49$\%$, 98.96$\%$ and 80.37$\%$.
+Fig. 6 shows the P-R curve and ROC curve of these comparison methods on Dataset 1 and Dataset 2.
+Fig. 7 presents the visualized predicted masks of different methods on breast ultrasound.
+It is worth noting that there are some cases of segmentation failures on breast ultrasound as shown in Fig. 7, and hence boundary-based evaluation metrics cannot be used.
+In Dataset 1, our method achieves the best results on five quantitative indicators, and their values are 79.05$\%$, 70.67$\%$, 83.64$\%$, 97.47$\%$ and 79.79$\%$.
+In Dataset 2, our method also achieved the best results on five quantitative indicators, which are 80.85$\%$, 72.68$\%$, 84.49$\%$, 98.96$\%$ and 80.77$\%$.
 To further highlight the improvement of our method on breast ultrasound for these quantitative metrics, we conducted the statistical analysis of t-test.
 As shown in Table 1, the p-values ($p<0.05$) based on the t-test indicate that our method has a significant improvement on these quantitative metrics.
-As shown in Fig. 5, our method achieved the best results on Dataset 1 and Dataset 2 in terms of AUC metrics, their values are 1 and 2.
+As shown in Fig. 6, our method achieved the best results on Dataset 1 and Dataset 2 in terms of AUC metrics.
 The area below the P-R curve and ROC curve can indicate the confidence level of a method, the larger the area means the confidence level is also high.
 Based on the P-R curve and ROC curve, we can conclude that the segmentation results of our proposed BAAF module on two ultrasound datasets have a higher confidence level.
-It can be seen from Fig. 6, similar intensity distributions and confusing boundaries can cause serious missed and false detections, and even fail to localize the region of interest.
-Compared with the masks predicted by other methods, our method can reduce the occurrence of missed and false detections.
+It can be seen from Fig. 7, similar intensity distributions and confusing boundaries can cause serious missed and false detections, and even fail to localize the region of interest.
+Compared with the masks predicted by other methods, our method can reduce the occurrence of the missed and false detection.
 In summary, the method proposed in this paper achieves satisfactory results in the automatic segmentation of breast ultrasound.

 {{Fig1/}}